 Anxiety can manifest in many ways.
 Perhaps if we can start by understanding what it feels like we can notice the symptoms.

-Psychologist Karen Young from website Hey Sigmund says that children often don’t know how to describe what they’re feeling, they just know that something doesn’t feel “right”.
+Child development expert Karen Young from website Hey Sigmund says that children often don’t know how to describe what they’re feeling, they just know that something doesn’t feel “right”.

 “All they’ll know is that they feel as though something bad might happen.
 This might come to you in many ways, including ‘what ifs’, avoidance, anger, tears, a sick tummy.
 Everything inside them is telling them something isn’t right.”